frankie-mceyes/SpiderVacuum/README.md

 \____/| .__/|_|\__,_|\___|_|   \___/ \__,_|\___|\__,_|\__,_|_| |_| |_| by Frankie McEyes
     | |
     |_|
-Dictionary file path: /home/WebScan/wordlist
+Dictionary file path: /home/wordlist.txt
-URL: thevirusdoublezero.tk
+URL: thevirusdoublezero.com
         Checking if URL is alive...
 OK
 Timeout: 2
         Warning!
-You choose to send the packets over the TOR protocol, but you typed a timeout of 2 seconds, which could cause timeouts too often, due to the nature of the TOR network.
+You choose to send the packets over the TOR protocol, but you typed a timeout of 2 seconds, which could cause timeouts too often due to the nature of the TOR network.
         Do you want to maintain this value?
 (N/y) y TOR option enabled, bypassing stealth.

-Scanning URL thevirusdoublezero.tk with dictionary located in /home/WebScan/wordlist.
+Scanning URL thevirusdoublezero.com with dictionary located in /home/wordlist.txt.
 Total URLs pending: 45563 Sending request through TOR network.
 ```